PaperMC/Paper/CONTRIBUTING.md

 We much prefer to have PRs show as merged, so please do not use repositories on organizations for PRs.

-See <https://github.com/isaacs/github/issues/1681> for more information on the issue.

 ## Requirements

 To get started with PRing changes, you'll need the following software, most of